mark-wiemer-org/ahkpp/docs/Development.md

 ## Testing

 -   Test all added commands
--   If the README was modified, confirm README appears as intended
+-   If the readme was modified, confirm it appears as intended

 ## Starting a release